Mamai-hash/MySQL_Codes/README.md

 # Sql_files
-A collection of my MGH sql files
+A collection of my MGH sql codes